gbeltzmo/gbeltzmo.github.io/_pages/teaching.md

 ### Mentoring
 * DESI Mentorship Program (Fall 2023 - Present)
-  * I serve as a mentor for students in the DESI Collaboration.
 * GEM Fellowship Program, Argonne National Laboratory (Summer 2023)
   * I mentored a visiting graduate student in the GEM Fellowship program for 13 weeks.
 Over the course of the fellowship program, I helped my student develop a gradient descent pipeline in Jax for forward modeling galaxy SEDs.
 * Harpeth Hall High School STEM Research Program, Nashville, TN (Fall 2017 – Spring 2019)